 The funny thing is, Fremont does it not by making beers that are the biggest or loudest in their styles, but just by making irresistibly tasty and impeccably well-made examples that always seem to equally charm every taster.
 So it is with Loreto, which wasn’t the hoppiest or maltiest or biggest of these lagers.
 It was just wonderfully balanced—bright lemon citrus on the front end of the palate, chased by bready/doughy/yeasty notes and corny sweetness.
 As is often the case with Fremont beers, several tasters praised the mouthfeel and full texture of Loreto, while a few others raved about the “slice of bread” malt complexity.
 Regardless, every taster found something to love about it.
 And that’s how you make the best craft lager out there today.

-Jim Vorel is a Paste staff writer and resident beer guru.
+Jim Vorel is a Paste staff writer and resident beer geek.
 You can follow him on Twitter for more drink writing.